JohnStout/GriffinLabCode/README.md

 # Griffin Lab Code

+NOTE** this is the updated location for GriffinLabCode.
+Previous location was: github.com/GriffinLabCode/GriffinCode.

 Welcome to the Griffin lab online library for custom written scripts and functions used to analyze our data! :) This page was created to store our 'master' code for easy access to both our members and individuals outside of the lab.